| Sgt. Ivan O.

 but chose to remain with the tank company.

-The men were given leaves home to say
+The men were given furloughs home to say

 goodbye to family and friends.